f1tenth/f1tenth_planning/docs/src/index.rst

-..
-F1TENTH Autonomous Racing Software Stack documentation master file, created by sphinx-quickstart on Mon May  2 18:18:25 2022.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 F1TENTH Autonomous Racing Software Stack
 ====================================================

 Overview
 ----------
 This is the documentation for F1TENTH's Autonomous Racing Software Stack.
 The stack will be split into three main topics: Perception, Planning, and Control.
-We'll try to include all software algorithms we've encountered, tested, and used in our research in Autonomous Racing.
-This repo is constantly being updated.
-If you have algorithms that you've used in your Autonomous Racing applications and wish to make it open source, please consider :ref:`contribute <doc_contribution_guide>` to this repo.

 GitHub repo to the source code: https://github.com/f1tenth/f1tenth_planning